-Don't know your kulina from your kulolo?
+Don’t know your kulina from your kulolo?
 Have no fear.
-Whether you’re dining at an ocean-view hotel restaurant or a traditional luau, our guide to Hawaiian food terms will arm you with the necessary culinary lingo to negotiate any menu.
-Enjoy your poi!
+Whether you’re dining at an ocean-view hotel restaurant or a traditional luau, our guide to Hawaiian food terms will arm you with the necessary culinary lingo to navigate any Hawaiian food menu.

 ‘Ahi: (Thuunnus albacares) yellow-fin tuna